 The last chapter of the Lunatic book so far to be written is that Michele has moved out west.
 She is currently residing in southern California for most of the year, meeting a new group of weavers and artists in California and trying to decide who she wants to be when she grows up.

-And with the continually growing business, now our Lunatic family has grown to 5 including DeAnna as the Marketing Lunatic, Sydney as the warehouse Lunatic, Isaac as the winding Lunatic and still Katzy and Michele as the General Lunatics.
+And with the continually growing business, now our Lunatic family has grown to 5 including DeAnna as the Marketing Lunatic, Jenne and Reed as the warehouse Lunatics, and still Katzy and Michele as the General Lunatics.
 What a crazy bunch!

 We would love to hear from you!
 Please call us at 800-483-8749 or 850-539-1964.
 We still have our Florida cell phone number because these days a cell phone can go anywhere.
 Or email us at firstname.lastname@example.org.